 Second up but not second place, micronutrients!

-Think small but essential, these guys may only be needed in small quantities compared to macronutrients, but they have huge and very complex roles within our bodies.
+Think small but essential, mirconutrients may only be needed in small quantities compared to macronutrients, but they have huge and very complex roles within our bodies.
 Our bodies can make some micronutrients, but can't always produce enough to support bodily functions, so it’s important we get enough through our diet.
 However, there are some micronutrients that we can’t produce at all, so these are essential in our diet.
-Unlike macronutrients, micronutrientare hard to track and trace which is why you don’t hear people counting their micronutrients.
+Unlike macronutrients, micronutrients are hard to track and trace which is why you don’t hear people counting their micronutrients.

 What roles do micronutrients have in our bodies?